bitsperity/bitsperity-libs/nostr-unchained/README.md

 ## 📖 Documentation Walkthrough

-This README provides an overview and quickstart guide.
-For comprehensive documentation, follow this learning path:
+This README provides an English overview and a quickstart hub.
+For comprehensive documentation, follow this path:

 ### 🚀 **Start Here:** [Universal Query & Subscription Engine](./docs/query/README.md)
 Learn the core architecture with **identical APIs** for cache queries and live subscriptions.
 This is the foundation everything else builds on.